Zettlr/zettlr-docs/docs/en/academic/citations.md

 \setlength{\parskip}{0.1cm} % Spacing between paragraphs
 ```

 The above example would render the reference list with a negative indent of minus one centimetre.
 Additionally it will apply an overall indentation of half a centimetre relative to the page margins.
-For example, if your left page margin is set to 3 centimetres, the reference list paragraphs will be offset 3.5 centimetres.
-The last value (`parskip`) controls the spacing _between_ paragraphs, so there will be a gap of 10 millimetres between paragraphs.
+For example, if your left page margin is set to three centimetres, the reference list paragraphs will be offset 3.5 centimetres.
+The last value (`parskip`) controls the spacing _between_ paragraphs, so there will be a gap of ten millimetres between paragraphs.

 The above example is a good place to start.
 You can search for more lengths to tweak and adjust them to your liking.